 We ask all patients that if you have any concerns and/or symptoms regarding COVID-19 then to please visit www.nhsinform.scot/coronavirus or call NHS24 on 111.

 From 9th April the main Practice door will be closed.
 We are operating as normal but for the safety of our patients and staff, anyone who has an appointment will have to press the intercom system on the side door who will alert the clinician that you have arrived.
 We will ask our patients if they wish to wait outside or come into the practice to wait, and the clinician will call you through.
 As we do not have a sheltered waiting area, we would strongly advise that you do not arrive earlier than your appointment time.

 It is important that you do not attend the surgery unless advised by a clinician.
 We are now operating bookable telephone appointments and telephone triage system, where the clinician will call you back, and can offer a face to face appointment if clinically needed.
 This is to help prevent the spread of infection.
 Due to the high volume of GP calls, we ask that patients contact us in the morning as this allows the GP's to effectively prioritise any urgent problems.
-If you call after 12 noon, and it is not urgent, then we ask that you call us the next working day.
+If you call after 10:00, and it is not urgent, then we ask that you call us the next working day.
 We have routine telephone bookable appointments that are given out up to 48 hours in advance.

 For anything else we ask patients to call the practice to speak with one of the reception team on 0131 452 8406.